AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 Constructors
 ------------

-Constructors are available to both tagged and untagged records.
+Constructors are available to tagged types (constructor for non-tagged types will be described in a different RFC).

 Records and tagged records can declare constructors.
 A constructor looks like a primitive that has an in out parameter of the type as first